magalhas/backbone-react-component/README.md

 ```

 ### Using Backbone.React.Component
-It follows all the principles behind [React.Component](http://facebook.github.io/react/docs/component-api.html), though it binds models to the component's props and also automatically
+It follows all the principles behind [React.Component](http://facebook.github.io/react/docs/component-api.html), though it binds models to the component's props and also automatically mounts the component into the component's $el.

-mounts the component into the component's $el.
+#### Basic usage
 ```js
 /** @jsx React.DOM */
 var MyComponent = Backbone.React.Component.extend({